 - Transfusion-associated circulatory overload (TACO): This is defined as an acute onset of dyspnea associated with increased blood volume and pulmonary edema with a reported incidence of 3-5% in dogs and cats (Davidow et al 2021a).
 It can occur in young animals or patients with cardiovascular disease.
 Normovolemic adult patients can also develop circulatory overload if transfused with large amounts of blood.
 The clinical signs are cardiovascular in nature (coughing, tachypnea, dyspnea and tachycardia).
 In severe cases, pulmonary edema, congestive heart failure, and vomiting may occur.
 This reaction can be minimized by using appropriate component therapy and slow infusion rates (especially in small or compromised patients).
 If the reaction occurs, the transfusion should be stopped and furosemide given.
 Measurement of brain natriuretic peptide may be helpful in diagnosis of this syndrome (Davidow et al 2021a, Odenuyo et al 2021), but is not usually available as a point-of-care test, where it would be most helpful.

 - Hemolysis: Non-immunological hemolysis of erythrocytes occurs secondary to bacterial contamination, inappropriate administration, mishandling and use of out-dated products.
 Mechanical hemolysis can occur with infusion through small needles or catheters, plugged lines or rapid infusion.
 Some peristaltic pumps can also cause mechanical hemolysis.
 Overheating (> 37°C) or freezing of erythrocytes will also cause hemolysis as will administration of red cells with hypotonic solutions (such as 5% dextrose in water).
-Non-immunological hemolysis can be prevented by paying close attention to handling and administration of whole blood and blood products, however prolonged storage of blood products may result in hemolysis regardless.
+Non-immunological hemolysis can be prevented somewhat by paying close attention to handling and administration of whole blood and blood products, however prolonged storage of blood products may result in hemolysis regardless.
 A study of 180 packed RBC units showed minimal hemolysis after collection, with hemolysis occurring with increased storage time in just over half of the units by 6 weeks of storage refrigerated.
 Such hemolyzed products may not meet blood bank specifications for transfusion (Ferreira et al 2018).